Rep. Phillips' subcommittee debates minimum wage hike

 "We need to use our time to mitigate the negative policy effects," Phillips told the Oversight, Investigations and Regulations Subcommittee he now chairs.

-Puckett's Punch Pizza pays a starting wage of $13 an hour.
-Puckett testified that his workforce averages $15 an hour per person.
+Puckett, of Punch Pizza, said that while the restaurant's average wage is $15 an hour, its starting wage is $13 an hour.
 He said he tries to build careers by promoting proven workers within the ranks.
-Puckett said it was possible for a talented employee to rise to management without graduating from high school.
+It's possible, he said, for a talented employee to rise to management without graduating from high school.

 At the same time, Phillips noted that one of his constituents, Ken Savik, owner of the Original Pancake House in Wayzata, told him that paying $15 an hour would force him to cut jobs in order to stay open.

-Hagedorn called the minimum wage hike a one-size-fits-all solution.
+Hagedorn called the minimum-wage increase a one-size-fits-all solution.
 If it were applied to his rural congressional district in southern Minnesota, he predicted that businesses would close as they absorbed not only increased payroll but added expenses for support services whose personnel would also have to make $15 an hour.
-The congressman urged a return to the pro-growth economic policies of former President Donald Trump.
+The congressman urged that the new administration continue with pro-growth economic policies promoted by former President Donald Trump.

-Craig said while the data clearly support a minimum-wage increase, the raise must be gradual to be sustainable.
-Craig touted a $25 billion restaurant support bill that would specifically help eateries that have lost sales due to COVID shutdowns.
+Craig said that while the data clearly support a minimum-wage increase, the raise must be gradual to be sustainable.
+She touted a $25 billion restaurant support bill that would specifically help eateries that have lost sales due to COVID-19 shutdowns.

+The committee heard from dueling experts who often offered different takes on the same research.

+Mandating pay raises on pandemic-battered businesses "is not throwing them a lifeline," she said.
+"It is throwing them a load of bricks."

 Heidi Shierholz, a senior economist at the Economic Policy Institute, countered that multiple academic studies of state and local minimum wage mandates show few job losses.
-Without pay raises, Shierholz added, low-income Americans continue to fall farther and farther behind as income inequality grows.
+Without pay raises, Shierholz added, low-income Americans continue to fall further and further behind as income inequality grows.

 This represents the challenge of the economic stimulus package for those who must decide on it, said Phillips.